Dead Country

 As she makes her way home to bury him, she finds a girl, as powerful and vulnerable and lost as she once was.
 Saving her from the raiders that haunt the area, twisted by a remnant of the God Wars, Tara changes the course of the world.

 Max Gladstone’s world of the Craft is a fantasy setting like no other.
 When Craftspeople rose up to kill the gods, they built corporate Concerns from their corpses and ushered in a world of rapacious capital.
 Those who work the Craft wield laws like knives and weave chains from starlight and soulstuff.
-Dead Country is the first book in the Craft Wars Trilogy, a tight sequence of novels that will bring the sprawling saga of the Craft to its end, and the perfect entry point for this incomparable world.
+Dead Country is the first book in the Craft Wars series, a tight sequence of novels that will bring the sprawling saga of the Craft to its end, and the perfect entry point for this incomparable world.